 To obtain an MSPE, please submit here your CV, a motivation letter/ personal statement giving the writer an idea of who you are and what your professional motivations and plans are, and 3 noteworthy characteristics (see here, page 7).
 That will facilitate writing the MSPEs and make them more personalized.
 The said documents should be submitted not later than August 20.
 MSPEs will be prepared in the order in which the documents are received.

-Upon acceptance by the student, MSPE will be uploaded to ERAS by the JU MC SME.
+Upon acceptance by the student, MSPE will be uploaded to ERAS by the JU MC SME, together with the transcript.
 ECFMG requires 2 business days to process the documents submitted by the medical schools.
-The MSPEs were released to the programs on October 1 each year.
+The MSPEs were released to the programs on October 1 each year (In 2020, the release date has been postponed to October 21 2020, due to the coronavirus pandemic).

 Info on the application process and timeline is available here.

-In order to participate in the Main Residency Match 2018, you will need to register with the National Resident Matching Program (NRMP).
+To participate in the Main Residency Match 2021, you will need to register with the National Resident Matching Program (NRMP).
 The NRMP is the organization involved in matching applicants with available residency positions, based on certified rank order lists (ROLs) of applicants and program directors.

 For information on Match registration and requirements, visit this site.